CSEPhd-council/webmaster/content/posts/intropackage.md

 [Map (online/app)](http://maps.chalmers.se/) To find rooms

 ## Booking Rooms
-** To book a room you need to create and event in the exchange calendar (after loggining to [webmail client](https://webmail.chalmers.se)) and mark the room as an attendee.  **
+** To book a room you need to create an event in the exchange calendar (after loggining to [webmail client](https://webmail.chalmers.se)) and mark the room as an attendee.  **

 ## Room Availability